anmolsahoo25/reach-lending-pool/write-up.md

 much to explain here, but if you feel like you are missing something you can refer to the Reach tutorial here - [Scaffolding and Setup](https://docs.reach.sh/tut-2.html).

-We also add a logging function in `index.rsh` and a new log after the first publication -
+We also add a logging function in `index.rsh` (the definition would waste space here, so feel free to copy it from the source) and a new log after the first publication -

 ```javascript
 /* first consensus for setup */